 This is an open discussion on Tibetan Buddhist thought and practice.
 This orientation begins the process of understanding why we meditate and how to cultivate compassion and wisdom.

 This is a beautiful meditation for compassion training using the mantra Om Ah Hung.
 Everyone welcome!

-Green Tara Meditation: A Guided Meditation to Cultivate Compassion
+Green Tara Guided Meditation

 This guided meditation is a method to awaken compassion and love.
 Everyone welcome – no matter if you have had a little experience with meditation or more.